 2. Eating Too Few Calories

 You might think drastically slashing calories or skipping meals will help you reach your goal weight faster, but under-eating can actually sabotage your efforts to shed the pounds.
-"People will stop burning fat, and their thyroid hormones will drop when they eat too few calories or miss meals," says Natasha Turner, founder of Clear Medicine Wellness Boutique and author of The Supercharged Hormone Diet.

 So how many calories do you need to lose weight and avoid suppressing your metabolism?
 The number depends on a bunch of factors including your age, body type and activity level.
 "Use an online calorie calculator to calculate your daily caloric need, and then subtract 500 calories per day," says Langevin.
 "This will give you a rough estimate of what you will need to lose one pound per week without starving your body or going below your basal metabolic rate (the energy your body needs at rest)."

-3. Never, Ever Indulging
+3. Never, Ever Eating Foods You Like

 Just because you're trying to slim down doesn't mean you should swear off ice cream and nachos forever.
 "If I told you that you could never eat another cookie ever again, wouldn't that make you sad?
 Wouldn't you want it more?" says Langevin.

-To avoid feeling deprived — which might result in binging down the line — you should indulge in your favorite treats some of the time.
+To avoid feeling deprived — which might result in binging down the line — you should eat your favorite treats some of the time.
 But moderation is the key.
 Langevin recommends an 80/20 balance: Eat healthy whole foods 80 percent of the time and leave the remaining 20 percent for whatever you crave.
 "Everyone should be able to eat out at a restaurant every once in a while and not worry about calories."